karlwilcox/website-build/reviews/books/_posts/2022-09-15-we-begin-at-the-end.md

 ---
 layout: review
 title: "We Begin at the End"
-subheadline: "Chris Whitaker"
+subtitle: "Chris Whitaker"
-teaser: ""
+series: ""
 tags:
   - "crime"
   - "california"